 It’s mind-blowing that we’ve lived in North Carolina for years and it took that long to make our way to visit Yadkin Valley wineries.
 People always talk about the mountains and beaches in North Carolina – and those are great too.
 But we believe that the Yadkin Valley has so much to offer when it comes to its scenery and dry wines.
-As in people should be saying they love the mountains, beaches and wineries in NC too!
+As in people should be saying they love the mountains, beaches, and wineries in NC too!

-We loved it so much, we were comparing it to other amazing wine regions in the United States all weekend, like Napa Valley in California, and Loudoun County in Virginia.
+We loved it so much, that we were comparing it to other amazing wine regions in the United States all weekend, like Napa Valley in California, and Loudoun County in Virginia.

 Where are the Yadkin Valley wineries?

 It just takes about two hours to get to this area in the Piedmont region of NC from downtown Raleigh.
 You will see beautiful views of the Blue Ridge Mountains from a few of the wineries (read on to find out which ones) and it’s an easy drive to get to all of them.
 And it’s a pretty drive, at that, as you meander through the North Carolina countryside from the highway to your vino destinations.